Miami Domestic Violence Lawyer

 - The accused must remain in jail until the first hearing in the case.

-- If the defendant is guilty then the sentence is a mandatory minimum 5 days in jail for misdemeanor assault.
+- If the defendant is guilty, the sentence is a mandatory minimum of five days in jail for misdemeanor assault.

-- Depending on the severity of the incident, the penalties may increase drastically.
+- Depending on the severity of the incident, the penalties may increase significantly.

-- Prior convictions, or whether the offender was on parole or probation at the time of the incident, are other factors that can affect the degree of punishment.
+- Prior convictions or the offender's status on parole or probation at the time of the incident are other factors that can affect the degree of punishment.

 What Are the State and Federal Penalties for Domestic Violence?

-- A misdemeanor battery domestic violence conviction can mean up to 5 years in jail and payment of fines.
+- A misdemeanor battery domestic violence conviction can mean up to 5 years in jail and fines.

-- The second and subsequent guilty verdicts can increase the charges from a misdemeanor to a 3rd degree felony.
+- The second and subsequent guilty verdicts can escalate the charge to a third-degree felony.

 - Offenders are required to attend a Battery Intervention Program to treat and change abusive behavior.

-If you are found guilty, you may lose custody of your children, or you could only be allowed to visit them with a chaperone present.
-These are very serious issues and must be addressed with a great deal of skill.
-Losing custody or visitation rights is one of the most serious consequences of being accused of child abuse, child endangerment or other types of domestic violence that involves children.
+If you are found guilty, you may lose custody of your children, or you may be limited to supervised visitation only.
+These are serious matters that require experienced legal guidance.
+Losing custody or visitation rights is one of the most serious consequences of being accused of child abuse, child endangerment, or other types of domestic violence involving children.

-In some cases, the state may take your children and have them in a foster home for protection.
-If you are accused of child abuse, endangerment or molestation or any other serious domestic violence crime, contact our firm at once.
+In extreme cases, the state may intervene and place children in protective custody or foster care.
+If you are accused of child abuse, endangerment, molestation, or any other serious domestic violence crime, contact our firm at once.

-Can the Victim Drop Domestic Violence Charges in FL?
+Can the Victim Drop Domestic Violence Charges in Florida?

 Benefits of Hiring a Domestic Violence Defense Attorney in Miami, FL

-The Law Office of Michael Mirer, P.A. can offer you the aggressive, applicable legal strategies that will help you avoid a conviction and serious penalties.
+The Law Office of Michael Mirer, P.A. offers aggressive and effective defense strategies that will help you avoid a conviction and serious penalties.
 In addition to defending you in the face of domestic violence allegations, our firm can help if you've been served a restraining order as a result of alleged abuse.

 Defense Options for Domestic Violence Charges in Florida